The 9 Best Bikes for Heavy Riders (Up to 550 lbs!)

 Zize Bikes is a US-based bicycle brand that produces bikes suitable for heavy riders.
 That’s why I included multiple Zize Bikes bikes in this roundup.

 The Zize Bikes 29er is the best option for people who want to ride fast.
-It features 29-inch, stable and fast wheels, providing better comfort than 26 or 27.5-inch wheels.
+It features 29-inch wheels, which are more stable, faster, and more comfortable than 26 or 27.5-inch wheels.

 While it may not be the most affordable bike, its excellent build quality and proper maintenance can ensure it lasts a lifetime.